martinaspeciale/exercises/sql/README.md

 ## 📄 How to Use

-1. Open the `.db` files using a SQLite extension in Visual Studio Code:
+1. Open the `.db` files using SQLite
-   - Recommended: `SQLite` by alexcvzz

 2. Run queries from the `.sql` files:
    - `chinook_queries.sql` – queries for `chinook.db`